 Who Am I?

-Throughout my professional life I’ve worn many labels… writer, rugby journo, marketing director, corporate communications manager, strategic business consultant, lecturer, tutor, general manager, actor and lecturer to name a few…
+Throughout my professional life I’ve worn many labels… writer, rugby journo, marketing director, corporate communications manager, media director, educator, strategic business consultant, lecturer, tutor, general manager and actor to name a few…

 I work on projects of all different shapes and sizes – predominately, around strategic global communications (think multi-platform, digital and social media).
 My joy: Bringing brands and businesses to life.